iii123iii/opr/README.md

 # opr
- this is a small programming language made by python with
+ this is a small programming language made with python